ahmohbati/SecOn/OSSEC.md

 http://ossec.net

 #### Adding an Agent ####

-If you wish to install an OSSEC agent on other hosts on your network, ensure the agent is installed on the host(s) to be monitored, then perform the steps defined here:
+The OSSEC agent is cross platform and you can download agents for Windows/Unix/Linux/FreeBSD from the OSSEC website.
+Once you've installed the OSSEC agent on the host(s) to be monitored, then perform the steps defined here:

 http://ossec-docs.readthedocs.org/en/latest/manual/agent/agent-management.html#managing-agents